varadarajvenu-png/S.V.Mahal/README.md

 # S.V.Mahal
-S V Mahal is the marriage celebrant&amp;Wedding venue, we are providing renting service to Event Hall
+S V Mahal is the marriage celebrant&amp;Wedding venue, we are providing renting service.